Weoley Castle (house): Description

-Weoley Castle in 1424 wold have been surrounded by a large curtain wall and a moat; the moat was originally fed by the Southern source of the Bourn Brook tributary which today runs nearby to Weoley Castle.
+Weoley Castle in 1424 would have been surrounded by a large curtain wall and a moat; the moat was originally fed by the Southern source of the Bourn Brook tributary which today runs nearby to Weoley Castle.
 It had a similar layout to many other manor houses of the time, with buildings such as a great hall, kitchen and a chapel being present.

 Weoley Castle in 1631 was described as being in ruins, and today, only the foundations of the building survive and the moat has since been drained.
 The foundations of the wooden kitchen demolished in 1260 also survive today due to waterlogging.